mafifnyc/qaae-lab/api-lab/README.md

 Question:
 * What is the response code?
 * What are the available property(Key) name in the response body?
+* What is the value of response Header  Etag?

 6. Sign in to the system using URI: https://reqres.in/api/login and  {"email": "peter@klaven"}